 - Health app to see your Medical ID, a summary or all your health data

-- WhatsApp to start a new chat, search chats, open the cameras or see starred messages
+- WhatsApp to start a new chat, search chats, open the camera, see your latest messages or see your QR code

 - Slack to snooze notifications or search your DMs and channels